-The UCMJ permits commanders to take disciplinary action for minor offenses via nonjudicial punishment under Article 15 (Section 815, Title 10, U.S.C.).
-Part V of the MCM and Air Force Instruction 51-202, Nonjudicial Punishment, supplement Article 15.
-This option permits commanders to dispose of minor offenses without trial by court-martial unless the service member objects.
+The UCMJ permits commanders to take disciplinary action for minor offenses via nonjudicial punishment under Article 15, UCMJ (Title 10, U.S.C. § 815).
+Part V of the MCM and Department of the Air Force Instruction 51-202, Nonjudicial Punishment, implement Article 15.
+This option permits commanders a forum to dispose of minor offenses without trial by courtmartial but includes an option for the accused member to object and demand trial by courtmartial.

-Commanders must first notify members of the nature of the charged offense, the evidence supporting the offense, and the commander's intent to impose nonjudicial punishment.
-The service member has a minimum of three duty days to consult with an ADC to determine whether to accept nonjudicial punishment proceedings or demand trial by court-martial.
+Commanders must first notify members of the alleged offense(s), the evidence supporting the offense(s), and the commander's intent to consider imposing nonjudicial punishment.
+The service member has three duty days to consult with an ADC to determine whether to accept nonjudicial punishment proceedings or demand trial by court-martial.
 Accepting nonjudicial punishment proceedings is not an admission of guilt; it is simply a choice of forum.
-While no specific standard of proof applies to Article 15s, commanders are typically advised to use the beyond a reasonable doubt standard since the servicemember can demand trial by court-martial.
+In order to impose nonjudicial punishment, commanders must determine that the offenses specified are supported by a preponderance of the evidence, meaning it is more likely than not the member committed the offense(s).

-A member accepting nonjudicial punishment proceedings may have a hearing with the commander.
-The member may have a spokesperson at the hearing, may request that witnesses appear to testify, and may present evidence.
-After considering all written and oral matters presented, the commander must determine whether the member committed the offenses as alleged and, if so, whether nonjudicial punishment is appropriate.
+A member accepting nonjudicial punishment proceedings may have a personal appearance with the commander.
+The member may have a spokesperson at the personal appearance, may request that witnesses appear to testify, and may present evidence on their own behalf.
+After considering all written and oral matters presented, the commander must determine - using the preponderance of the evidence standard - whether the member committed the offenses as alleged and, if so, whether nonjudicial punishment is appropriate.
 Members who wish to contest their commander's determination or the severity of the punishment imposed may appeal to the next higher commander.
-The appeal authority may set aside the punishment, decrease its severity, or deny the appeal.
+The appeal authority may set aside the findings or punishment of the imposing commander, decrease the severity of the punishment, or deny the appeal.

 Nonjudicial punishment does not constitute a criminal conviction.
-Article 15 and its implementing regulations authorize various punishments, with the most severe being reduction in rank (for enlisted personnel), forfeiture of pay, and extra duties.
+Article 15 and its implementing regulations authorize various punishments, including restrictions on liberty, reduction in rank (for enlisted personnel), forfeiture of pay, and extra duties.
 There are maximum limits for each category of punishment based on the rank of the servicemember and the rank of the commander imposing nonjudicial punishment.